 2010-05-05 The Palace of Westminster under renovation.

 2010-05-05 Changing of the guard at Buckingham Palace.
-Lots of people and really long, so we ate lunch instead.
+Lots of people watching and boring, so we ate lunch instead.

 2010-05-05 Perhaps the best lunch ever.
 Tuna, cream cheese, and water crackers.

-2010-05-05 We proceeded to make our way to the London Eye.
+2010-05-05 We made our way to the London Eye.
 Here is the bubble next to us launching.

 2010-05-05 My future home.